 “Most people do not listen with the intent to understand; they listen with the intent to reply.”

 Perhaps none of the seven habits relate to medical school more than the fifth habit: seek first to understand, then to be understood.
-Covey’s quote above says it all – many people only have two stages of conversation.
+Covey’s quote above says it all – many people only have two stages of the conversation.
 They’re either speaking or they’re preparing to speak, both of which are filtered through their own personal paradigm.
 In theory, listening should be a fundamental part of all forms of communication, but most people become too absorbed with their side of the conversation that they completely ignore the other side.
 The reality is that many people hear, but few truly listen.
 And if they do in fact listen, it is for all the wrong reasons.
 That’s what the fifth habit is all about: understanding why and how to listen for the right reasons.

 Listening with the intent to reply, as opposed to listening with the intent to understand, can be extremely dangerous – especially for a doctor.
 It means you are prescribing a solution before you have fully diagnosed the problem.